2016 World Monuments Watch

 Since the Watch

 In the summer of 2016, the Monuments and Relics Commission of Sierra Leone organized a three-day workshop for 40 youths from neighboring communities.
 The program, funded by the International National Trust Organization (INTO), aimed to raise awareness about the significance of the island and the potential socio-economic benefits of its preservation.
-In 2017, WMF was awarded a grant from the Ambassadors Fund for Cultural Preservation that will enable the completion of documentation and stabilization efforts at Bunce Island, in partnership with the local Monuments and Relics Commission.
+In 2017, WMF was awarded a grant from the Ambassadors Fund for Cultural Preservation to enable the completion of documentation and stabilization efforts at Bunce Island, in partnership with the local Monuments and Relics Commission.
+This project was completed in July 2020.
+In addition to the stabilization of standing ruins, WMF's work included the installation of visitor infrastructure, educational outreach and community engagement, and local conservation capacity building.